doodboard/tutorial/README.md

 ### Now we'll work on the LEDs.
 This is the *toughest* part of the build.

-The LEDs are SMD, meaning they are surface mounted, as opposed to through hole mounted.
+The LEDs are SMD, meaning they are surface mounted as opposed to through hole mounted.
-Therefore, using flux is highly recommended as it helps solder to flow under the LEDs far more easily.
+Therefore, using **flux is highly recommended** as it helps solder to flow under the LEDs far more easily.
-I personally prefer flux past, as opposed to flux pens, but it's up to personal preference.
+I personally prefer flux paste, as opposed to flux pens, but it's up to personal preference.

 LEDs provide underglow to the duckboard.
 If you find it too frustrating, it's **alright** to forego the LEDs. <br/>
 **It won't affect the core functionality of duckboard as a macropad**

 ![LED1](https://github.com/doodboard/tutorial/blob/main/img/LED_1.jpg)

-LEDs should be positioned as shown above, the small black square inside the LED should line up with the small circle on the PCB.
+LEDs should be positioned as shown above, **the small black square inside the LED should line up with the small circle on the PCB**.

 <br/>

-[This](https://streamable.com/dimwli) is how I solder the LEDs.
+[**This**](https://streamable.com/dimwli) is how I solder the LEDs.
-1. apply flux to both the PCB and the LED with a brush
+1. apply flux to **both** the PCB and the LED with a brush
-2. set the soldering iron to 300C to prevent burning out the LEDs
+2. set the soldering iron to **300C** to prevent burning out the LEDs
 3. place LED on the PCB.
-Make sure it's positioned correctly on the pads.
+Make sure it's positioned** correctly** on the pads.
-4. apply a small amount of solder to the soldering iron
+4. apply a **small** amount of solder to the soldering iron
-5. make a short swiping motion perpendicular to the LED
+5. make a short swiping motion **perpendicular** to the LED
-6. repeat for all 4 pads.
+6. repeat for all **4** pads.

 <br/>